FreeFem/FreeFem-doc/docs/documentation/AlgorithmsOptimization.md

 |:----|:----|
 |-10 `:::freefem Not_Enough_Degrees_Of_Freedom`<br>-11 `:::freefem Invalid_Problem_Definition`<br>-12 `:::freefem Invalid_Option`<br>-13 `:::freefem Invalid_Number_Detected`|-100 `:::freefem Unrecoverable_Exception`<br>-101 `:::freefem NonIpopt_Exception_Thrown`<br>-102 `:::freefem Insufficient_Memory`<br>-199 `:::freefem Internal_Error`|

-__Named Parameters :__ The available named parameters in this interface are those we thought to be the most subject to variations from one optimization to another, plus a few ones that are interface specific.
+__Named Parameters :__ The available named parameters in this interface are those we thought to be the most subject to variations from one optimization to another, plus a few that are interface specific.
 Though, as one could see at [IPOPT Linear solver](http://www.coin-or.org/Ipopt/documentation/node59.html), there are many parameters that can be changed within IPOPT, affecting the algorithm behavior.
 These parameters can still be controlled by placing an option file in the execution directory.
-Note that [IPOPT's pdf documentation](https://projects.coin-or.org/Ipopt/browser/stable/3.10/Ipopt/doc/documentation.pdf?format=raw) may provides more informations than the previously mentioned online version for certain parameters.
-The in-script available parameters are :
+Note that [IPOPT's pdf documentation](https://projects.coin-or.org/Ipopt/browser/stable/3.10/Ipopt/doc/documentation.pdf?format=raw) may provides more information than the previously mentioned online version for certain parameters.
+The in-script available parameters are:

- * `:::freefem lb`, `:::freefem ub` : `:::freefem real[int]` for lower and upper simple bounds upon the search variables, must be of size $n$ (search space dimension).
-If two components of same index in these arrays are equal then the corresponding search variable is fixed.
+ * `:::freefem lb`, `:::freefem ub` : `:::freefem real[int]` for lower and upper simple bounds upon the search variables must be of size $n$ (search space dimension).
+If two components of the same index in these arrays are equal then the corresponding search variable is fixed.
 By default IPOPT will remove any fixed variable from the optimization process and always use the fixed value when calling functions.
 It can be changed using the `:::freefem fixedvar` parameter.

  * `:::freefem clb`, `:::freefem cub` : `:::freefem real[int]` of size $m$ (number of constraints) for lower and upper constraints bounds.
-Equality between two components of same index $i$ in `:::freefem clb` and `:::freefem cub` reflect an equality constraint.
+Equality between two components of the same index $i$ in `:::freefem clb` and `:::freefem cub` reflect an equality constraint.

- * `:::freefem structjacc` : To pass the greatest possible structure (indexes of non null coefficients) of the constraints Jacobian under the form `:::freefem [I,J]` where `:::freefem I` and `:::freefem J` are two integer arrays.
-If not defined, the structure of the constraints Jacobian, evaluated in `:::freefem Xi`, is used (no issue if the Jacobian is constant or always defined with the same `:::freefem varf`, hazardous if it is with triplet array or if a full matrix is involved).
+ * `:::freefem structjacc` : To pass the greatest possible structure (indexes of non null coefficients) of the constraint Jacobians under the form `:::freefem [I,J]` where `:::freefem I` and `:::freefem J` are two integer arrays.
+If not defined, the structure of the constraint Jacobians, evaluated in `:::freefem Xi`, is used (no issue if the Jacobian is constant or always defined with the same `:::freefem varf`, hazardous if it is with a triplet array or if a full matrix is involved).

  * `:::freefem structhess` : Same as above but for the Hessian function (unused if $f$ is P2 or less and constraints are affine).
 Here again, keep in mind that it is the Hessian of the Lagrangian function (which is equal to the Hessian of $f$ only if constraints are affine).
-If no structure is given with this parameter, the Lagrangian Hessian is evaluated on the starting point, with $\sigma=1$ and $\lambda = (1,1,\dots,1)$ (it is safe if all the constraints and fitness function Hessians are constant or build with `:::freefem varf`, and here again less reliable if built with triplet array or full matrix).
+If no structure is given with this parameter, the Lagrangian Hessian is evaluated on the starting point, with $\sigma=1$ and $\lambda = (1,1,\dots,1)$ (it is safe if all the constraints and fitness function Hessians are constant or build with `:::freefem varf`, and here again it is less reliable if built with a triplet array or a full matrix).

- * `:::freefem checkindex` : A `:::freefem bool` that triggers an index dichotomic search when matrices are copied from __`FreeFem++`__ functions to IPOPT arrays.
+ * `:::freefem checkindex` : A `:::freefem bool` that triggers a dichotomic index search when matrices are copied from __`FreeFem++`__ functions to IPOPT arrays.
 It is used to avoid wrong index matching when some null coefficients are removed from the matrices by __`FreeFem++`__.
 It will not solve the problems arising when a too small structure has been given at the initialization of the algorithm.
 Enabled by default (except in cases where all matrices are obviously constant).

- * `:::freefem warmstart` : If set to `:::freefem true`, the constraints dual variables $\lambda$, and simple bounds dual variables are initialized with the values of the arrays passed to `:::freefem lm`, `:::freefem lz` and `:::freefem uz` named parameters (see below).
+ * `:::freefem warmstart` : If set to `:::freefem true`, the constraints dual variables $\lambda$, and simple bound dual variables are initialized with the values of the arrays passed to `:::freefem lm`, `:::freefem lz` and `:::freefem uz` named parameters (see below).

  * `:::freefem lm` : `:::freefem real[int]` of size $m$, which is used to get the final values of the constraints dual variables $\lambda$ and/or initialize them in case of a warm start (the passed array is also updated to the last dual variables values at the end of the algorithm).

- * `:::freefem lz`, `:::freefem uz` : `:::freefem real[int]` of size $n$ to get the final values and/or initialize (in case of warm start) the dual variables associated to simple bounds.
+ * `:::freefem lz`, `:::freefem uz` : `:::freefem real[int]` of size $n$ to get the final values and/or initialize (in case of a warm start) the dual variables associated to simple bounds.

  * `:::freefem tol` : `:::freefem real`, convergence tolerance for the algorithm, the default value is $10^{-8}$.

  * `:::freefem maxiter` : `:::freefem int`, maximum number of iterations with 3000 as default value.

  * `:::freefem maxcputime` : `:::freefem real` value, maximum runtime duration.
-Default is $10^{6}$ (almost 11 days and a half).
+Default is $10^{6}$ (almost 11 and a half days).

  * `:::freefem bfgs` : `:::freefem bool` enabling or not the (low-storage) BFGS approximation of the Lagrangian Hessian.
 It is set to false by default, unless there is no way to compute the Hessian with the functions that have been passed to IPOPT.